Secrets

 Using environment variables

 One of the most prolific approaches to providing secrets to a service is via environment variables.
-Redpanda Connect allows you to inject the values of environment variables into a configuration with the interpolation syntax ${FOO}, within a config it looks like this:
+Redpanda Connect allows you to inject the values of environment variables into a configuration with the interpolation syntax ${FOO}, within a configuration it looks like this:

 thing: